Why Utility Companies Need To Upgrade Their Digital CX

 What to do differently: While falling behind other industries in the digital comms race certainly has its downsides, there is a silver lining.
 Utility companies have a unique opportunity to study what other companies are getting right, as well as what they’re doing wrong.

-While other industries have been quick to move their processes online, many have swapped a customer-centric approach for one that prioritises operational efficiency.
+While other industries have been quick to move their processes online, many have swapped a customer-centric approach for one that prioritizes operational efficiency.
 Utility companies can learn from this.
-They should strive to create a digital experience that leverages the latest tech, but also keeps the customer at the centre.
+They should strive to create a digital experience that leverages the latest tech, but also keeps the customer at the center.

 To do this, think about what the customer wants and needs.
 Make sure your site is user-friendly and free of any bugs.
 Include resources that your customers will find useful.
 You can even add a human touch by putting your messages in a video, such as National Grid did below.